pabloinsente/pabloinsente.github.io/_posts/2020-03-10-the-adaline.md

 ### Linear separability constraint

 We explored the linear separability constraint in detail in the perceptron Chapter, therefore we will explore this more briefly here.
-Let's generate a new dataset, with Albatroos and Condors.
+Let's generate a new dataset, with Albatross and Condors.

 ```python